algorithmiaio/dev-center/_pages/basics/your-profile.md

 ![profile main]({{ site.baseurl }}/images/post_images/your_profile/profile.png)

-The main area of your profile also includes some basis stats like the number of API calls you have made and the number of times your algorithms have been called.
+The main area of your profile also includes some basic statistics like the number of API calls you have made and the number of times your algorithms have been called.
 Additionally, you can find quick links to the algorithms you've published.

 ## Credentials